Things People in the Finance Industry Don’t Want You to Know

 It can be difficult to distinguish between relatives and absolutes.
 You can lose money, but lose far less than the market and still be considered a hero.
 Or you can also make money, but make less much than the market and you’ll be considered a loser.
 Sometimes it makes sense to pay attention to risk-adjusted returns while other times it’s a useless diversion for underperforming managers.
 It’s never black and white with investment performance metrics.

 The bolder the pundit, the more people who listen to them.
-People are attracted to confidence and false-bravado.
+People are attracted to confidence and false bravado.
 Wall Street understands this better than anyone and is happy to oblige.
-“I don’t know” is one of the least used phrases in all of finance, but most of the time it’s the correct one.
+“I don’t know” is one of the least used phrases in all of the finance, but most of the time, it’s the correct one.

 Further Reading: